There are quite a few enzymes which could be used as glucose detectors. Many of them

 measure the temperature increase due to heat released by the two reactions.

 The presence of the second enzyme (catalase)a although not really essential for the assay, enhances the first reaction.
-This happens ue to the decomposition of the hydrogen-peroxide.
+This happens because of the decomposition of the hydrogen peroxide.

 Use "BACK" button to get to the MAIN MENU